NullDev/ngrok-starter/README.md

 They can be used to pass the public links to other script or perform operations with them.<br>
 The script can also be used to launch ngrok directly from your desktop without opening up a terminal.

+The project is done and working.
+Still need to optimize the startup...

 ## How to use:

 Clone this repository: